umerhasan17/mlds/visualisations/README.md

 Plot of NYC taxis pickup and dropoff locations

 the data for this was gathered from the Kaggle competition which took place in 2018.
-It was also inspired by the following notebook: https://www.kaggle.com/drgilermo/dynamics-of-new-york-city-animation
+It was inspired by the following notebook: https://www.kaggle.com/drgilermo/dynamics-of-new-york-city-animation